 How Medical Evidence is Created

-Apple cider vinegar is fermented apple juice, and the beneficial effects are said to come from the main ingredient in vinegar, acetic acid.² It has become popular as a “cure all”, with benefits for various ailments including acid reflux, heart disease, diabetes, and dandruff.
+Apple cider vinegar is fermented apple juice, and the beneficial effects are said to come from the main ingredient in vinegar, acetic acid.² It has become popular as a “cure-all”, with benefits for various ailments including acid reflux, heart disease, diabetes, and dandruff.
 It has also been touted as a remedy to shrink uterine fibroids.
-Our research didn’t reveal any credible science that’s able to explain why this might work, but the internet is full of women swearing that their fibroid symptoms have been alleviated by apple cider vinegar.
-Some websites instruct women to drink 2 tablespoons of apple cider vinegar in 1 cup of water daily,³ others say that the exact amount is unknown and any amount will have an effect.
-Researchers have begun studies on the effect of apple cider vinegar on weight loss and body fat content, however no scientific study has been done to determine if it does indeed shrink fibroids.
+Our research didn’t reveal any credible science that’s able to explain why some consider apple cider vinegar a natural cure for fibroids without surgery, but the internet is full of women swearing that their fibroid symptoms have been alleviated by apple cider vinegar.
+Some websites say that to shrink fibroids fast at home that women to drink 2 tablespoons of apple cider vinegar in 1 cup of water daily,³ others say that the exact amount is unknown and any amount will have an effect.
+Researchers have begun studies on the effect of apple cider vinegar on weight loss and body fat content, however, no scientific study has been done to determine if it does indeed shrink fibroids.

 Castor Oil Packs for Fibroids

 Castor oil contains ricinoleic acid, which is said to have anti-inflammatory properties.
 Like apple cider vinegar, it has been popular amongst natural treatments for multiple issues including increasing wound healing and scalp health.
-A study done in Turkey in 2011 showed that castor oil packs combined with heat packs might be beneficial for constipation, and that the castor oil packs may increase circulation and lymphatic flow when placed topically on the abdomen.⁴ Some natural medicine websites claim that this increased circulation may also help reduce uterine fibroids,⁵ however no scientific studies have been done to quantify this.
+A study done in Turkey in 2011 showed that castor oil packs combined with heat packs might be beneficial for constipation and that the castor oil packs may increase circulation and lymphatic flow when placed topically on the abdomen.⁴ Some natural medicine websites claim that this increased circulation may also help for shrinking fibroids naturally without surgery,⁵ however no scientific studies have been done to quantify this.
 Castor oil packs are made by soaking a cloth in warm castor oil and placing it on the abdominal skin, sometimes with heat packs.
-The duration of application and how often it should be done varies from website to website.
+The duration of the application and how often it should be done varies from website to website.